 The following is a Plus Edition article written by and copyright by Dick Eastman.

-I agree that it can be overwhelming.
-Indeed, the "problem" becomes even bigger as you store more and more information.
-However, one thought keeps popping to my mind as I ponder this "problem."
+This article is the result of the reader’s suggestion.
+Indeed, the “problem” of organizing your files and photographs in a computer becomes even bigger as you store more and more information.
+However, one thought keeps popping to my mind as I ponder this “problem.”

 First, a little background.
-Most of us who are in our thirties or beyond learned about filing and organizing long before computers became available in the household.
+Most of us who are in our forties or beyond learned about filing and organizing long before computers became available in the household.
 We learned a lot about organizing printed things in a logical manner so that we could easily find and retrieve filed information when needed.
+We often filled 3-ring notebooks and even filing cabinets with folders containing all sorts of things.
 When we later moved into the computer age and saw things organized in digital documents that are then saved in something called folders, our minds naturally reverted to what we already had learned about printed documents and paper file folders.
 I will suggest, however, that sometimes reverting to old habits can be a good thing, and at other times it might be a bad thing.